Methane is the primary component of natural gas – a common fuel source.

 If methane is allowed to leak into the air before being used—from a leaky pipe, for instance—it absorbs the sun’s heat, warming the atmosphere.
 For this reason, it’s considered a greenhouse gas, like carbon dioxide.

-Is it as important to address as carbon emissions?
+Is it as important to address as carbon dioxide?

 While methane doesn’t linger as long in the atmosphere as carbon dioxide, it is initially far more devastating to the climate because of how effectively it absorbs heat.
 In the first two decades after its release, methane is 84 times more potent than carbon dioxide.
 Both types of emissions must be addressed if we want to effectively reduce the impact of climate change.